enofex/taikai/docs/USERGUIDE.md

     .check();
 ```

-- **Ensure Test Methods Do Not Declare Thrown Exceptions** Ensure that JUnit 5 test methods annotated with `@Test` or `@ParameterizedTest` do not declare any thrown exceptions.
+- **Ensure Test Methods Do Not Declare Thrown Exceptions**: Ensure that JUnit 5 test methods annotated with `@Test` or `@ParameterizedTest` do not declare any thrown exceptions.

 ```java
 Taikai.builder()